bcgov/entity/rfcs/rfc-involuntary-dissolutions.md

 Will need a staff only endpoint that will return a count for the businesses eligible for dissolution.

+### Allowable Actions

+Updates will need to be made to allowable actions code to block specific filings when a business is in the process of involuntary dissolution.

 ## Outstanding Questions

 * Do we need versioning for any of the new tables introduced?